nbeaver/save_link_webextension/readme.rst

 https://addons.mozilla.org/en-US/firefox/addon/save-link-to-current-tab/

-- Name: Save link to current tab
+- Name: Save a link to the current tab

 - Summary: Generates an HTML stub file that links to the current tab.